rubyforgood/human-essentials/README.md

+## Digital Public Good 🎉
-## Use as an Organization or Contribute as an Individual/Team to this Project
+ Use as an Organization or Contribute as an Individual/Team to this Project

 ### [NGO Adoption Info](ngo.md) - information about how to use this DPG
 ### [Skills Based Volunteering Info](sbv.md) - information about how to volunteer

----

-## 👋 Welcome Contributors!
+# Welcome Contributors! 👋

 Thanks for checking us out!